 BIOGRAPHY

-Tracy Peters is a Canadian visual artist who uses photographic processes, moving images, sculpture and installation to examine the entanglement of human and more-than-human behaviours.
-She is fascinated with eroding landscapes, threatened environments, and ideas about preservation.
-Peters has received grants from the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council, and has attended national and international artist residencies.
-Her work has exhibited across Canada, in Europe and Australia, and has been written about in art publications including Border Crossings and Peripheral Review.
-She lives on Treaty 1 Territory (Winnipeg).
+Peters has received support from the Canada Council, the Manitoba Arts Council, and the Winnipeg Arts Council, and has been invited to attend numerous artist residencies.
+Her work has exhibited across Canada and Europe, and in Australia, and has been written about in art publications including Border Crossings and Peripheral Review.
+She lives and works on Treaty 1 territory in Winnipeg.

 ARTIST STATEMENT